 With engineers, programmers and craftsmen, he [Joris Laarman] conducts cutting-edge experiments that combine art, science and technology, using manufacturing processes that are often as innovative as the end results.

 David Bowie is dead.
 Long live David Bowie.
 And after visiting the V&A (Victoria & Albert Museum London) Exhibition “David Bowie is” at the Groninger Museum, he will be a little longer alive, at least in our memories.
-Although he was at the height of his career way back in time before we started to listen to music, he basically made himself immortal by being a never ending trendsetter as one of the most pioneering and influential performers of modern times.
+Although he was at the height of his career way back in time before we started to listen to music, he made himself immortal by being a never ending trendsetter.
+He was also one of the most pioneering and influential performers of modern times.
 And exactly that is where this exhibition succeeded with David Bowie is, and will always be.

 The Best View over Groningen – Martini Tower